Skip to content

 Understanding Contract Terms

-While exploring SEO agencies, pay attention to how they package and price their various services.
-Some companies may want you to sign multi-month agreements, while others may price month-to-month but may not set client expectations properly.
+Pay close attention to how agencies package and price their services.
+Some require multi-month agreements; others go month-to-month but may not set expectations properly for either side.

 Most legitimate SEO agencies require a minimum commitment of 6-12 months.
-SEO takes time to show results, so month-to-month arrangements rarely work for either party.
+SEO takes time, and month-to-month arrangements rarely work for either party.
+Here’s what reasonable timelines look like:

 • Month 1-3: Technical foundation work, keyword research, content planning